 Family is a critical part of your employees' lives.
 Your benefits should reflect that.
-A family stipend is an ideal way to support all of your employees and their families, in whatever shape they take, by helping cover childcare, senior care, fertility treatments, surrogacy, adoption and more.
+A family stipend is an ideal way to support all employees and their families, in whatever shape they take, by helping cover childcare, senior care, fertility treatments, surrogacy, adoption, and more.

 While offering individual family benefits is a good approach, such as some dedicated programs for adoption or fertility, what about employees who don't have a need for that?
-A more powerful and inclusive way to support all of your employees' various family needs is through a family stipend.
-With a flexible family stipend, more of your employees are able to gain valuable peace of mind in their family lives so that they can stay present, productive and engaged at work.
+A more powerful and inclusive way to support all of your employees' various out-of-state-care-stipends family needs is through a family stipend.
+With a flexible family stipend, more of your employees can gain valuable peace of mind in their family lives so they can stay present, productive, and engaged at work.

 Here's what is covered in this guide:

 A family stipend, or family allowance, is a sum of money given to employees in addition to regular wages to help them pay for family-related expenses.

 When you offer your employees a family stipend, you not only communicate that you recognize the common challenges of family life, but you also "walk the walk" by taking positive action toward making things better for your employees and their families.
 A family stipend can do wonders for your employees' sense of appreciation and belonging at your company as well as lower their stress levels and risk for employee burnout.